openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Binding of the Credential without Cryptographic Binding nor Claim-based Binding {#no-binding}

-Some Issuers might choose issuing bearer Credentials without either cryptographic binding nor claim-based binding, because they are meant to be presented without proof of possession.
+Some Credential Issuers might choose issuing bearer Credentials without either cryptographic binding nor claim-based binding, because they are meant to be presented without proof of possession.

 One such use case is low assurance Credentials such as coupons or tickets.

-Another use case is when the Issuer uses cryptographic schemes that can provide binding to the End-User possessing that Credential without explicit cryptographic material being supplied by the application used by that End-User.
+Another use case is when the Credential Issuer uses cryptographic schemes that can provide binding to the End-User possessing that Credential without explicit cryptographic material being supplied by the application used by that End-User.
 For example, in the case of the BBS Signature Scheme, the issued Credential itself is a secret and only derivation of a Credential is presented to the Verifier.
-Effectively, Credential is bound to the Issuer's signature on the Credential, which becomes a shared secret transferred from the Issuer to the End-User.
+Effectively, Credential is bound to the Credential Issuer's signature on the Credential, which becomes a shared secret transferred from the Credential Issuer to the End-User.

 ## Multiple Accesses to the Credential Endpoint

-The Credential Endpoint can be accessed multiple times by a Wallet using the same Access Token, even for the same credential_type.
-The Issuer determines if the subsequent successful requests will return the same or an updated Credential, such as having a new expiration time or using the most current End-User claims.
+The Credential Endpoint can be accessed multiple times by a Wallet using the same Access Token, even for the same credential_type. the Credential Issuer determines if the subsequent successful requests will return the same or an updated Credential, such as having a new expiration time or using the most current End-User claims.

-The Issuer may also decide that the current Access Token is longer be valid and a re-authentication or Token Refresh (see [@!RFC6749, section 6]) may be required under the Issuer's discretion.
+the Credential Issuer may also decide that the current Access Token is longer be valid and a re-authentication or Token Refresh (see [@!RFC6749, section 6]) may be required under the Credential Issuer's discretion.
 The policies between the Credential Endpoint and the Authorization Server that may change the behavior of what is returned with a new Access Token are beyond the scope of this specification (see [@!RFC6749, section 7]).

-The action leading to the Wallet performing another Credential Request can also be triggered by a background process, or by the Issuer using an out-of-band mechanism (SMS, email, etc.) to inform the End-User.
+The action leading to the Wallet performing another Credential Request can also be triggered by a background process, or by the Credential Issuer using an out-of-band mechanism (SMS, email, etc.) to inform the End-User.
 # Privacy Considerations

 TBD